TomHarrop/ird-5acc-paper/notes/ap2-schematic-notes.md

 - LOC_Os05g03040 RSR1, Up in Glaberrima, not sure,
 - LOC_Os04g55560 SHAT1 maybe up in African, flat in indica
 - LOC_Os07g13170 SNB, Opposite in African (up) and Asian (up earlier then down)
-- LOC_Os09g11480 sub1b, in SM only in Rufipogon
+- LOC_Os09g11480 sub1b, in SM only in Rufipogon,
+- LOC_Os09g11460 Sub1C, only in Asian, opposite in Rufipogon (up)